Polyether Type Synthetic Lubricant – Stationary HVACR Lubricants for HFO Applications

 What are the main differences between RFL-EP HP and the PE-X HP?

-The main differences with these lubricant ranges is chemistry type - the lubricant base fluid is designed specifically according to the operational conditions required, and one is a Double End Capped PAG and the other is a novel Polyether.
+The main differences between Zerol® PE-X HP and Zerol® RFL-EP HP lubricant ranges are the chemistry type - the lubricant base fluid is designed specifically according to the operational conditions required, and one is a Double End Capped PAG and the other is a novel Polyether.
 A further primary factor which differentiates the two lubricants for their specific refrigerant applications is the additive pack technology.
 Both have uniquely designed additive packages to enable optimum use and performance with both refrigerants.

 Polyether (PE-X HP) Lubricants are specifically designed to meet the challenges associated with next generation refrigerants regarding miscibility, solubility and working viscosity.